Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page-to-a-dyslexic-font.md

 ---
 layout: templates/help.html
-title: Change the font on any website to a dyslexic font  - Helperbird
+title: Change the font on any website to a dyslexic font
 description:
   Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.
 keywords: